CPK Insurance

 • Mississippi commercial auto minimum liability is $25,000/$50,000/$25,000 for any store vehicle used for deliveries or business travel.

-• Mississippi requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when signing a showroom or warehouse lease.
+• Most commercial leases in Mississippi require proof of general liability coverage, which can matter when signing a showroom or warehouse lease.

 • Furniture store owners should confirm policy limits and coverage evidence before opening, renewing a lease, or adding delivery service to the business.